bakdata/quick/docs/docs/user/examples/real-time-monitoring.md

 and consume the results to build live dashboards.
 For that, we consider the example of a car-sharing company.
 Their fleet of cars drives around the city.
-All of them emit statuses that, among others, include the trip’s and vehicle’s ids as well as the car's current position and battery level.
+All of them emit statuses that, among others, include the trip's and vehicle's ids as well as the car's current position and battery level.
 A [dashboard](https://carsharing.d9p.io/) displays this information on an interactive map.